-The last pair of wireless earbuds that Apple released was the AirPods Pro in late 2019.
-Since then Apple has released a bunch of new audio products, including the AirPods Max and the HomePod mini, and even integrated its H1 chip in a number of Beats wireless earbuds (including the brand-new Studio Buds), but it seems like Apple is gearing up to finally give us the third-generation AirPods we've been waiting for.
+The last wireless earbuds that Apple released were the AirPods Pro in late 2019.
+Since then Apple has released a bunch of new audio products, including the AirPods Max and the HomePod mini, and even integrated its H1 chip in a number of Beats wireless earbuds (including the brand-new Studio Buds), but not new wireless earbuds.
+Well, it seems like Apple is gearing up to finally give us the third-generation AirPods we've been waiting for.

 Remember, it's more than two years since Apple announced its second-generation AirPods back in March 2019, and despite looking identical to those original AirPods that were first released in late 2016, they delivered several key upgrades, such faster switching between devices, support for hands-free "Hey Siri," and an optional wireless charging case.
 With the upcoming third-generation AirPods, however, the upgrades are expected to be more than just under the hood.

 Here's what we know so far.

 When are the AirPods 3 coming?